 When you photograph your accident, you ensure your side of the story is backed up with evidence.
 When you provide them to personal injury lawyers, they add value.
 Personal injury lawyers apply their expertise in the law, investigation, and evaluation to the evidence to win better settlements.

-The personal injury lawyers at Sam & Ash, LLP have recovered over $400 million for their clients.
+The personal injury lawyers at Sam & Ash Injury Law have recovered over $400 million for their clients.
 That is money the insurance company never gives up without a fight.
-Put Sam & Ash, LLP on your side by calling 1-800-304-2000.
+Put Sam & Ash Injury Law on your side by calling 1-800-304-2000.